stevearc/pypicloud/docker/README.md

 This will start pypicloud with default settings inside the docker container.
 You can visit the site by going to http://localhost:8080.
 The default settings are sufficient to play with, but they should not be used in production.
-You should use the `config.ini` file in this repository as the jumping-off point, but see the [list of configuration options](http://pypicloud.readthedocs.org/en/latest/topics/configuration.html) for details about the different options.
+The image ships with a working config file, but you should replace it with your own before running in production.
+See the [list of configuration options](http://pypicloud.readthedocs.org/en/latest/topics/configuration.html) for details about the config file.

 You can access the `pypicloud-make-config` command by passing `make` in as an argument to the container: